 In 1959 the Tigers again looked good in Florida, but the regular season turned into yet another roller-coaster ride.
 The White Sox upset the Yankees' momentum by winning the AL pennant, with the Indians in second by five games and the Bronx Bombers in third by fifteen.
 The Tigers finished with a respectable 76-78 record, nudging the Red Sox out of fourth place by one game.
 Meanwhile, Detroit's management brought in plenty of new faces.
 Billy Martin and right hander Al Cicotte shuffled off to Cleveland in return for infielder Ossie Alvarez, a Cuban native who would play only eight games for Detroit, right hander Ray Narleski and southpaw Don Mossi, both of whom were effective as starters and relievers.
 Also, infielders Reno Bertoia and Ron Samford plus outfielder Jim Delsing (in the minors since 1956) went to Washington in a trade for third baseman Eddie Yost, shortstop Rocky Bridges, and outfielder Neil Chrisley.
 Detroit also sent Tito Francona to the Indians to get 34-year-old slugger Lary Doby, a lifetime .283 hitter who had slugged 253 homers since breaking the AL's color line in 1947.
 But Doby was soon finished with Detroit, after averaging just .218 with no home runs in 18 games.

 Detroit boasted three 17-game winners, led by Jim Bunning at 17-13 and a 3.89 ERA.
 Also, Don Mossi, a control specialist, was 17-9 with a 3.36 ERA, and Lary posted a 17-10 mark with a 3.55 ERA.
-Relief pitching again proved problematic: Ray Narleski topped relievers with 104 innings, but he finished at 4-12 with five saves.
+Relief pitching again proved problematic: Ray Narleski topped relievers with 104.1 innings, but he finished at 4-12 with five saves.
 Tom Morgan went 1-4 with nine saves; righty Dave Sisler, who arrived in an early-season trade with the Red Sox, was 1-3 with seven saves; and lefty Pete Burnside, who came from the San Francisco Giants, went 1-3 with one save.
 But again Detroit started poorly, losing fifteen of the first seventeen games.
-The streak convinced John Fetzer to dump Bill Norman in favor of 62-year-old Jimmy Dykes, a veteran of twenty-two years as a player and seventeen more as a manager.
+The streak convinced John Fetzer to dump Bill Norman in favor of 62-year-old Jimmy Dykes, a veteran of 38 years as a player and/or manager.
 He became Detroit's fourth pilot in four years.

 Lary, who signed for a reported $25,000 in 1959, started slowly, but came on strong.
 After losing two of his first three starts, he beat the Yankees in Detroit on May 3, thanks partly to Maxwell's bat.
 Frank won his next start, beating Boston, 3-1, before losing at Baltimore, 6-1.
 Facing the Yankees in the Bronx on May 20, he tossed a complete game and won, 13-6, as the Tigers ripped lefty Bobby Shantz and four relievers for 19 hits, including three homers.
 Lary's win improved his record to 4-3, and the loss dropped New York into the cellar for the first time since 1940.
 Lary won his next four decisions before losing to Baltimore, 4-1.
 He then blanked Kansas City, 4-0, lost three straight, and won six in a row, including two victories over New York.